buildtimetrend/service/README.md

     Used for development, expect frequent changes, accepts only a limited number of projects.
     [Contact us](#Contact) if you'd like to test the development version.
 It's recommended to use the production version.

-Or you can clone the project and deploy it to Heroku.
+### Clone the project and deploy it to Heroku

+See [instructions on the wiki](https://github.com/buildtimetrend/python-lib/wiki/Running-service-on-Heroku) on how to configure the service on Heroku.

-Or run it on your own server :
+### Run it on your own server

 - Launch a CherryPy instance hosting the service :